-The remaining expenses associated with managing the Company including general and administrative expenses, wages and marketing were similar to the prior year as the company maintained stable operating costs.
-The resulting net loss was \$81,172 for the third quarter of 2019.
+The remaining expenses associated with managing the Company, including marketing, general and administrative expenses, were similar to the prior year as the company maintained stable operating costs.
+The resulting net loss was \$733,041 for the first quarter of 2020.

 Management of the Company expects to maintain a controlled cost environment for progressing each of the technology development projects described in ITEM 2- Overall Performance.
-Management expects an increased pace of expenditures during the remainder of 2019 in order to advance certain proprietary technologies through initial clinical trials and toward viable commercial opportunities.
+Management expects an increased pace of expenditures during the remainder of 2020 in order to advance certain proprietary technologies through initial clinical trials and toward viable commercial opportunities.
 If deemed necessary, management of the Company will access capital markets to raise more funds to complement existing resources.
 Please see ITEM 6 - Liquidity, for more information.